ua-datalab/QNLP/Project-Plan.md

    	- `matplotlib` issues
     	- Solution: created a shell script to install all requirements in python 3.11.10
      	- Merged all changes into `main`
     - ToDo English embeddings: find them online, and if not, figure out how to incorporate english vector files into our code.
+    - Chronology: word2vec, BERT, Fasttext, Byte-Pair (used by GPT).
+We would ultimately need the n-gram embeddings.
+Fasttext is used to build words, by training on natural language, n-grams, and thus creating relations between words.
+Richer because it has seen more data
+    	- Why do we need gpt embeddings- they have learnt word meanings after a level of training on the sub-word embeddings.
+     	-

 ## Nov 4
 - Model breakdown: